 We have been experiencing idyllic temperatures in Berkeley, Calif., these past couple of weeks—mostly sunny days and mid-70s bliss.
 Perfect weather for a fun-filled outing with our pets, right?
 For the most part, the answer is “yes” but these are the kind of days where we have to be extra cautious with our pets as a dog can still easily overheat.
 At the veterinary hospital where I practice, I have had three dogs die from heat stoke in the past three weeks.
 These were not dogs left in unattended cars or as the result of negligent owners.
 They were really the result of not realizing that “sunny and 70” can mean “sunny and deadly.”

 Two of the deaths were Bulldogs, one who played ball for a short 20 minutes outside and the other who went on his “normal daily walk.”
-The other loss was a Golden Retriever; the owner let him play at the park for an hour with the neighborhood kids, who always loved to spend time with him, such heartbreaking loss for everyone involved.
+The third loss was a Golden Retriever; the owner let him play at the park for an hour with the neighborhood kids, who always loved to spend time with him, such heartbreaking loss for everyone involved.

-Many people are unaware of how dogs process heat and how easily they can succumb to heat stroke.
+Many people are unaware of how dogs process heat and how easily dogs can succumb to heat stroke.
 Dogs cannot tolerate high temperatures as well as humans because they depend upon rapid breathing (panting) to exchange their warm body air for cooler environmental air.
 Therefore, when the air temperature is close to body temperature, cooling by rapid breathing is no longer an efficient process, and dogs can succumb to heat stroke in a relatively short time period.

 GET THE BARK IN YOUR INBOX!